allthingssecurity/The-Architecture-of-Agency/docs/chapters/19-exploration/index.md

 Balance exploitation (known strategies) with exploration (new knowledge).
 Too much exploitation → stagnation; too much exploration → chaos.

-### Conclusion

-Exploration is guided curiosity.
-With intrinsic rewards, collaboration, and rigorous evaluation, AI becomes a partner in discovery — accelerating science, creativity, and learning.

 <!-- mindmap:start (remove this whole block to disable) -->

 ### Interactive Graph (beta)